sushil2601/javaScript_practise/REACT.md

 Q. What are the disadvantages while using Redux?
 Ans :-
-    .Biolerplate code
-    .Learning curve
-    .Complexity
-    .Overhead for small projects
+    .Too Much Boilerplate
+    .Steep Learning Curve
+    .Added Complexity
+    .Overkill for Small Projects
-    .Global state for local components.
+    .Global State for Local Needs

 Q. Provider
 Ans :-
+    .The Provider is a special component comes from the react-redux library.
-    Provider component of react-redux will make the Redux store available to all connected components.
+    .It wraps your entire app and makes the Redux store available to all components inside the app.

-    comes from react-redux package.
+    .This allows any component to access the store using hooks like useSelector() and useDispatch().

 Q. Explain the concept of middleware in react-redux?
 Ans :-
-    Middleware provides a mechanism to add extra functionality to the redux store.

-    Middleware can intercept actions , modify them, or execute additional logic in actions before they reach to the reducers.
+    .Middleware is like a middle layer between dispatching an action and reaching the reducer.
+    .It lets you run extra code (e.g., logging, async calls) before the action hits the reducer.
+    .Useful for:
+        .Logging actions
+        .Handling asynchronous operations (e.g., API calls)
+        .Modifying or blocking actions

+    .Redux itself only supports synchronous actions.
+    .To handle async operations (like API calls), we use middleware like:
+            .redux-thunk
+            .redux-saga

+        .With redux-thunk:-
+            .You can dispatch a function instead of an action.
+            .Inside that function, you can do things like fetch data and then dispatch real actions.

-Q. useSelector :-  comes form react-redux package
+Q. useSelector :-
 Ans :-
+    .Comes from the react-redux package.
-        Read data from the Redux store.
+    .Used to read data from the Redux store.

+    .How it works:
-        It allows your component to select a specific piece of state from the Redux store.
+        .Allows your component to select specific state from the store.

-           Ex:- const data = useSelector((state) => state.someSlice.someValue);

-        Only select what you need – avoid selecting the entire state.

-        Memoize complex selectors if performance is critical.

-        Combine with React.memo() or useMemo() if needed.
+        .Avoid selecting the entire state – only pick what you need.

-Q. UseDispatch :- comes form react-redux
+Q. UseDispatch :-
 Ans :-
-        Send actions to the Redux store.

-        Actions is a plain JS object that describes what should change in the applications state.
+    .Also comes from the react-redux package.

-        It gives you access to the dispatch() function from Redux, which allows you to send actions to the store to change the state.
+    .Used to send actions to the Redux store.

-            Ex:- const dispatch = useDispatch();
-                 dispatch(action);

-Q. Asynchronous action in redux.
-Ans :-
-    Redux supports asynchronous actions using middleware like redux-thunk or redux-saga.

-    The dispatch function allows you to handle asynchronous operations by dispatching actions inside function and handling those actions asynchronously.
+    .How it works:
+        .Gives access to the dispatch() function.
+        .Dispatching an action updates the state via reducer.

 Q. Explain createSlice and the configuration it takes?
 Ans :-

-    .In Redux Toolkit , a slice is a collection of redux related code, including reducer logic and actions, that corresponds a specific piece of the application state.

-    .Slice are created using the createSlice utility function provided by Redux Toolkit that simplifies the process of creating Redux Slices.

-    .Slice  --> comes from reduxjs/toolkit package
+    .createSlice is a helper function from the @reduxjs/toolkit package.
+    .It simplifies creating a slice of state along with its actions and reducer.

+    .What is a Slice?
-    .A redux slice is a piece of the Redux store that includes a set of actions, a reducer and an initial state.
+        .A slice is a section of the Redux store.

-    .It helps reduce boilerplate code associated with defining actions and the reducers for a specific slice of your Redux store.
+        .It includes:
+            .initialState
+            .Reducer logic
+        .Automatically generated action creators

 Q. How can we access redux store outside  a react component?
 Ans :-